mbroihier/garage-door-opener/README.md

  12)  sudo spdtool add SP
  13)  sudo apt-get install git
  14)  git clone https://github.com/mbroihier/garage-door-opener.git
- 15)  cd garage-door-opener and modify the file prepGDO so that it has the Bluetooth address of your Raspberry PI

-To run:
+ 15)  sudo cp -p GDO.service /lib/systemd/system/
+ 16)  sudo systemctl enable GDO
+ 17)  Pair your bluetooth client with this server
+      - sudo bluetoothctl (you'll need to start the agent, allow discovery, and then initiate a pairing operation from the client)
+Once paired, reboot:
 ```
-./prepGDO
-sudo python3 rfcomm_server.py
+sudo shutdown -r now

 ```
 This will start the server.
-A client like the one in ----- will send messages to the server which will cause it to pulse pin 11 of the 40 pin connector.
+A client like the one in https://github.com/mbroihier/GDO will be able to send messages to the server which will cause it to pulse pin 11 of the 40 pin connector.